aqulu/onlinesenpai-ui/README.md

+# THIS PROJECT IS DEPRECATED AND IS BEING CONTINUED AS "DOJO-MANAGER"

+ * * *

 # onlinesenpai-ui

 Web-Frontend of the OnlineSenpai Dojo-management platform.
 A running API Service is required (see onlinesenpai-api repository) for this application.